 From the beautiful tile works in the churches and the São Bento Train station to the Historical Centre and the Ribeira Square, the Lello Bookshop, the Café Majestic, the Port Wine Cellars – there is so much to see in Porto.

-Our hotel in Porto was one of the nicest places we stayed in Portugal, the view from our balcony was the best!
+See our wine hotel in Porto, the view from our balcony was the best!

 By Jorge & Cláudia from Travel Drafts

 Sistelo is a small beautiful village located in the north of Portugal in Arcos de Valdevez.
 The town is also known as the “little Portuguese Tibet” due to its terraces spread all over the mountain.
 The terraces were created for agriculture proposes in order to optimize the little available arable land.
 The scenery is simply breathtaking and is one of those places you must visiting while in Portugal (if you don’t mind getting off the beaten path).